Mod-$2$ Hecke algebras of level $3$ and $5$: Introduction

 \subsection{Acknowledgements}

 The authors thank Jo\"{e}l Bella\"{i}che for introducing them to this satisfyingly explicit subject.
-They also thank Paul Monsky, who initially obtained closely related results on the Hecke algebra side entirely without using deformation theory; his investigations motivated the present one.
+They also thank Paul Monsky, who initially obtained closely related results on the Hecke algebra side without deformation theory; his investigations motivated the present one.
 Subsequent communication in both directions allowed both Monsky and the present authors to sharpen results, still using completely different methods --- to the full \cref{B}.
 It's a rare and wonderful thing to have immediate independent verification of one's theorems!
+Finally, we thank the anonymous referee for a careful reading of the article.

-Shaunak Deo was partially supported in this work by the Fonds National de Recherche Luxembourg INTER/ANR/18/12589973 in the project ``Galois representations, automorphic forms and their $L$-functions (GALF)". {Anna Medvedovsky was partially supported by an NSF postdoctoral fellowship (grant DMS-1703834).} Both authors thank the Max Planck Institute for Mathematics and University of Luxembourg for hosting them during part of this collaboration {and supporting opportunities for the authors to visit each other}. {Anna Medvedovsky} also thanks the A Room of One's Own initiative\footnote{\url{https://services.math.duke.edu/~pierce/AROOO_2020.shtml}} for support for focused research time, as well as her husband and her nanny for months of childcare support.
+Shaunak Deo was partially supported in this work by the Fonds National de Recherche Luxembourg \mbox{INTER} /ANR/18/12589973 in the project ``Galois representations, automorphic forms and their $L$-functions~(GALF)"; by a Young Investigator Award from the Infosys Foundation, Bangalore; and by the DST FIST program 2021 (TPN-700661).
+Anna Medvedovsky was partially supported by an NSF postdoctoral fellowship (DMS\nobreakdash-1703834).
+Both authors thank the Max Planck Institute for Mathematics and University of Luxembourg for hosting them during part of this collaboration and supporting opportunities for the authors to visit each other.
+Anna Medvedovsky also thanks the A Room of One's Own initiative\footnote{\url{https://services.math.duke.edu/~pierce/AROOO_2020.shtml}} for support for focused research time, as well as her husband and her nanny for months of childcare support.
 Finally, the second author is thankful to the first author for his considerable patience: much of the technical work on this project was completed by 2016, but life and other projects intervened, as they do, delaying the manuscript.